PlagueVRC/AntiRip/README.md

 This is free.
 Actually read all of this.

+NOTE: Rather pathetically, some are spreading the false rumor this has been bypassed.
+It has not been bypassed.
+This is from the malicious scene to try to stop this becoming too common.

 # Kanna Protecc

 This is a rather invasive anti-avatar-ripping system to be used for VRChat.
 It will protect against your avatar being ripped, extracted and edited.
 It will also protect against your avatar being ripped and re-uploaded without edits.